DionneMaguire/portfolio1/README.md

 - Sandwich packs
 - Sausages and Blaas at Stradbally market.
 - I added the product images as an image tag so that I could add alt element for screen readers.
+- The pictures give customers a clear idea of what they will get if they order from The Three Teds.

 ![product feature](documents/images/product-feature.png)

 ##### Map section
-I have inserted a google map to show customers where Stradbally is, this is clickable to open a larger map in a new tab.
+- I have inserted a google map to show customers where Stradbally is.
+- The map is clickable to open a larger map in a new tab, so customers still have my website open.

 ![map feature](documents/images/map-feature.png)